hellenike/textbook/docs/topics/dir-indir-objects/index.md

 > "They gave gifts to her." or "They gave her gifts."

 In both sentences "gifts" is the direct object of the verb "gave": the gifts are what is being directly affected by the action of the verb.
-The indirect object in both sentences is "her": as the recipient of the gifts, the action of giving is affected her in a secondary or indirect way.
+The indirect object in both sentences is "her": as the recipient of the gifts, the action of giving affected her in a secondary or indirect way.
 English expresses that by putting the indirect object before the direct object in the sentence, or with the preposition "to."

 Can you think of other verbs in English that frequently have both a direct and an indirect object expressed with this syntax?

 In Ancient Greek, the indirect object is expressed with the dative case.
 Word order can be used for other kinds of emphasis.

-> πάντα τὰ ἐμαυτοῦ ἐκείνῃ παρέδωκα Lysias 1.6: "I gave over all of my things to her"
+> πάντα τὰ ἐμαυτοῦ _ἐκείνῃ_ παρέδωκα Lysias 1.6: "I gave over all of my things _to her_"

 ### Forms of Dative and Accusative Cases